AustinOrphan/markdown-docs-viewer/README.md

 ### Node.js Requirements

-- **Node.js**: 20.17.0 or higher
+- **Minimum**: Node.js 18.0.0 or higher (for ES modules, import.meta.url, fs/promises APIs)
+- **Recommended**: Node.js 20.17.0 (standard development version)
-- **Tested versions**: 20.17.0 and 22.x
+- **Tested versions**: 20.17.0 and 22.x in CI across Linux, Windows, and macOS

-This project is tested in CI against Node.js 20.17.0 and the latest version of Node.js 22.
-For best compatibility, use Node.js 20.17.0 or higher.
+This project uses modern JavaScript features requiring Node.js 18.0.0+.
+CI testing runs on Node.js 20.17.0 and 22.x to ensure compatibility.
+For development, use Node.js 20.17.0 for consistency with the CI environment.

 ### Development Commands